backlogathon/fg-reference-screens/README.md

 ## Support

 If you find this useful, please consider dropping me a tip.
+Your tips help me buy newer games to keep this archive up-to-date.
 You can do this at:

 http://support.backlogathon.com/